 The Tax Foundation model accounts for state excise taxes, state and local income taxes, sales taxes, property taxes, estate and gift taxes, and state corporate income taxes.
 State and local taxes serve two functions in the model.
 First, they allow us to model the interaction among federal and state and local tax policy in determining taxable income.
-For example, the ability for taxpayers to deduct the first \$10,000 in state and local income and sales taxes reduces the effective marginal tax rate of the federal individual income tax.
+For example, the ability for taxpayers to deduct the first \$10,000 in state and local income tax.
 Second, estimating state and local taxes allows us to fully account for the tax burden on individuals and businesses.
 Excluding state and local taxes would understate baseline marginal tax rates, overstate baseline after-tax returns to labor and capital, and understate the economic impact of federal tax changes.